BroVic/RQDAassist/README.md

 welcome to test it on other platforms and let me know what does not work so we can improve it.

-## Future work

-There are a few functions under development aimed at making it easier to work with RQDA, e.g. querying coding tables.
-They can be seen on the `dev` branch.

 ## Contributions/Feedback

 This is an experimental package and thus feedback is welcome.
 If you run